tensorlayer/TensorLayer/docs/user/installation.rst

   sudo pip3 install virtualenv

 To build a virtual environment and install dependencies into it, run the following commands:
-(Alternatively, go to Step 3, automatically install the prerequisites by TensorLayer)
+(You can also skip to Step 3, automatically install the prerequisites by TensorLayer)

 .. code-block:: bash